 Students in K5-5th Grade eat lunch in the Lower School Multi-Purpose Room (MPR).
 Exceptions may be made at the discretion of the administration.
-Students should submit their lunch orders and payments in advance.
+Lunch ordering is available through the FPA App.
 Please do not send caffeinated beverages in student lunches.
 Caffeine free carbonated beverages are fine.
 Parents are welcome to attend lunch with their student; please adhere to the campus visitation policies prior to entering the MPR.